 Laminate flooring is typically not waterproof.
-Although many floors have moisture protectant cores and surfaces, it is not 100% waterproof.
-This may sometimes bring up the question, Can I use laminate flooring sealant to make it waterproof?
+Although many floors have moisture protective cores and surfaces, it is not 100% waterproof.
+When planning an installation in kitchens, foyers and laundry rooms, many people ask, can I use laminate flooring sealant to make it waterproof?

 What You Should NOT Do